Skip to main content

 Setting tags

-Tags are attached to a span by setting the agentmark.tags span attribute.
+Attach tags to a span by setting the agentmark.tags span attribute.
 The gateway accepts a JSON array string, a comma-separated string, or a native array.
 Set the attribute inside a span() callback using ctx.setAttribute().
-The tag list is aggregated to the parent trace in the Dashboard.
+The Dashboard aggregates the tag list onto the parent trace.

 Tags on child spans